cxs-css/cxs/README.md

 ## Usage

-Cxs works with any framework, but this example uses React for demonstration purposes.
+CXS works with any framework, but this example uses React for demonstration purposes.

 ```js
 import React from 'react'